 Easy-to-use email editor

 Some businesses would fare well when sending out text-based emails.
-However, they would prefer having the option to send HTML emails where they can include their branding.
-Regardless of case studies proving how much more effective text-based emails are, HTML emails have more character and offers more visual impact that emails with just text in it.
+However, they would prefer to have the option to send HTML emails where they can include their branding.
+Regardless of case studies proving how much more effective text-based emails are, HTML emails have more character and offer more visual impact than emails with just text in them.

 Constant Contact gives you the opportunity to design your emails using its drag-and-drop email builder.
-You can drag-and-drop elements onto your email and bring your ideas to life.
+With Constant Contact, you can drag and drop elements onto your email and bring your ideas to life.
 Even if you're not a designer, you'll feel like one using Constant Contact because of how easy it is to create visually compelling emails from scratch.

 High delivery rate

 One of the pressing issues of email marketing is deliverability.
 If your emails don't go through your subscriber's inbox, then there's no point in using your current email platform.
-This phenomena becomes more apparent if you keep sending out HTML emails.
-Therefore, if you are adamant in using HTML emails to communicate your message to your list, then Constant Contact is the tool for you!
+This phenomenon becomes more apparent if you keep sending out HTML emails.
+Therefore, if you are adamant about using HTML emails to communicate your message to your list, then Constant Contact is the tool for you!

 Event management made easy

-If you complement your digital marketing strategies with offline tactics, then you'll find a lot to love on Constant Contact.
+If you complement your digital marketing strategies with offline tactics, you'll find a lot to love with the event management tools on Constant Contact.

 Let's face it – there is no perfect tool or software.
 There will always be something to nitpick or criticize despite how good and useful the tool is.
-ConvertKit and Constant Contact are no exception.
-While there's a lot of good in both platforms, there are variables that both can improve on so they can further help users conduct email marketing better.
+ConvertKit and Constant Contact are no exceptions.
+While there's a lot of good in both platforms, there are variables that both can improve on to further help users conduct email marketing better.

 To help you make an informed decision, below are the pros and cons of each.
-The idea is to help you understand better what you're getting from each tool including some of their drawbacks.
+The idea is to help you understand better what you're getting from each tool, including some of its drawbacks.

 - Keeping it simple – ConvertKit's lean and fat-free email marketing software is perfect for people looking for a quick and easy solution to their email problems.
 The limited choices allow you to focus on the things that matter in your email marketing efforts.
 Also, the user-friendly interface of the site makes it easy for your to navigate the options and understand how to use the platform with little to no help.

 - Reliable deliverability – As a text-based email platform, ConvertKit assures you that subscribers will receive the emails you send them.
 Ultimately, deliverability rests on variables that the tool alone can't control.
-You need to observe the best practices in sending emails that land on the inbox of your subscribers and not on their spam folder.
-But the text-based emails the tool serves to your subscribers sets you up for higher conversion rate.
+You need to observe the best practices in sending emails that land in the inbox of your subscribers and not in their spam folder.
+But the text-based emails the tool serves to your subscribers set you up for a higher conversion rate.

-- Verynarrowed-down product – The simplicity of the tool lend itself to criticism especially with the relatively high costs.
+- Very narrowed-down product – The simplicity of the tool lends itself to criticism, especially with the relatively high costs.
 As mentioned, ConvertKit is for bloggers and content creators.
-For small businesses, startups, and agencies, they will need more than the current suite of features offered by the tool.
+Small businesses, startups, and agencies will need more than the current suite of features offered by the tool.
 Therefore, if you're complaining about how limited the tool is, it's because you're not its target market.